The Sacramento metro area leads the nation in an unenviable category.

 On Thursday, the Sacramento Association of Realtors likewise noted the decline in homes for sale.

-SAR said there were 984 active listings in Sacramento County and West Sacramento at the close of January.
+Sacramento County and West Sacramento at the close of January.
 That represents less than a month of inventory - meaning it would take about that time to sell all the houses on the market.

 SAR calculated the January total as eight-tenths of a month of inventory.
 In February, SAR said active listings rose to 1,072, representing nine-tenths of a month of inventory.